davidjwriter/auto-poster/backend/README.md

 - PostToX Lambda: function that subscribes to an SNS topic, posts the post to X
 - SendPost Lambda: function that runs every hour, takes a post from DB, sends to the SNS topic, then deletes post from DB

+# Prompt

+The prompt we'll be using to generate posts is as follows:

+Create 36 powerful short Tweets that inspire conversation from this article.
+Respond with the Tweets in JSON format like this: {"tweets": ["post": <tweet>, "type": <POST or THREAD>]}

 ## Requirements

 - 1 DynamoDB Table